Gaura

-Gaura is a genus of flowering plants in the family Onagraceae, native to North America.
-The genus includes many species known commonly as beeblossoms.
-Recent genetic research has shown that the genus is paraphyletic unless the monotypic genus Stenosiphon is included within Gaura, increasing the number of species in the genus to 22.
+Gaura was a genus of flowering plants in the family Onagraceae, native to North America.
+The name was derived from Greek γαῦρος (gaûros) meaning "superb" and named in reference to the stature and floral display of some species in this genus.
+The genus included many species known commonly as beeblossoms.
+Genetic research showed that the genus was paraphyletic unless the monotypic genus Stenosiphon is included within Gaura, increasing the number of species in the genus to 22.
+Gaura is now a synonym of Oenothera, with the bulk of the Gaura taxa in genus Oenothera sect.
+Gaura (L.) W.L.Wagner &Hoch.

-They are annual, biennial or perennial herbaceous plants; most are perennials with sturdy rhizomes, often forming dense thickets, crowding or shading out other plant species.
+Gauras are annual, biennial or perennial herbaceous plants; most are perennials with sturdy rhizomes, often forming dense thickets, crowding or shading out other plant species.
 They have a basal rosette of leaves, with erect or spreading flowering stems up to 2 m (rarely more) tall, leafy on the lower stem, branched and leafless on the upper stem.
 The flowers have four (rarely three) petals; they are zygomorphic, with all the petals directed somewhat upwards.
 The fruit is an indehiscent nut-like body containing reddish-brown seeds.
 It reproduces via seeds and also by rhizome growth.